Logan County License Hearing Guide

 Logan County DUI License Suspension & ALR Hearing

-A DUI arrest in Logan County, Colorado, can be a stressful and confusing experience.
-One of the most immediate concerns is your driver's license.
-It's crucial to understand that your driver's license is handled through two separate processes: a criminal case in court and an administrative process with the Colorado Department of Revenue, Division of Motor Vehicles (DMV).
-This guide focuses on the administrative side, specifically your license suspension and the opportunity to challenge it at an Administrative License Revocation (ALR) hearing.
-Act quickly – time is of the essence!
+After a DUI arrest in Logan County, Colorado, you face two separate legal battles: a criminal case in court and an administrative case with the Colorado Department of Motor Vehicles (DMV).
+This guide focuses on the administrative process, specifically how to challenge the potential suspension of your driver's license through an Administrative License Revocation (ALR) hearing.
+Understanding this process and acting quickly is crucial to protecting your driving privileges.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your DUI arrest, your Colorado driver's license will be automatically suspended.
-This suspension will begin a specified number of days after your arrest (you should have received notice of this date).
-Once your license is suspended, driving is illegal and can result in further criminal charges.
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There is very little recourse once this deadline passes.

 Automatic License Suspension